wriggs12/wriggs12/README.md

-- 👋 Hi, I’m Winston Riggs.
-A student at Hunter College majoring in Computer Science.
+- 👋 Hi, I’m Winston Riggs, a student at Hunter College majoring in Computer Science.
 - 👀 I’m interested in data analysis and machine learning.
 - 🌱 I’m currently learning C++, data structures, algorithms, and the linux terminal.